^

 Indications Dexazone

-• Lipoid nephrosis, lupus nephritis;
+• lipoid nephrosis, lupus nephritis;

 • oncological diseases (leukemia, lymphoma, leukemia);

-• rheumatism, rheumatoid arthritis, traumatic arthritis, synovitis, bursitis, tendovaginitis, spondylitis, epicondylitis, etc .;
+• rheumatism, rheumatoid arthritis, traumatic arthritis, synovitis, bursitis, tendovaginitis, spondylitis, epicondylitis, etc.;

 • connective tissue diseases (systemic lupus erythematosus, rheumatic carditis);

-• edema of the brain of various etiologies;
+• cerebral edema of various etiologies;

 Release form